stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

 The collection will create a directory structure in the output directory of the `time window looper` where the PSD data is saved as Python [shelve][python-shelve]{:target="blank"} files.

 ## Tracking a process using the log file
-You can track an collection execution process using the Linux tail command.
+You can track a collection execution process using the Linux tail command.
 First, get the filename of the log file of the process that you want to check.
-It is built using the name of the process with the `.log` file suffix.
-In the screenshot given below, the running process has the name `psd_20220808_152407_255098`, so the related log file can be found in the directory `psysmon_projects/tutorial/log` of your tutorial directory structure.
+It is built using the process name and the `.log` file suffix.
+The screenshot below shows the log file output of the running process with the name `psd_20220808_152407_255098`.
+The process log files can be found in the directory `psysmon_projects/tutorial/log` of your tutorial directory structure.
 Use the `-f` flag of the tail command to follow the updates of the log file.

 {% include insert_image.html key="check-log-file" %}